 Nathaniel C. Guest

 Guest lectures on topics pertinent to preservation, including law, economics, advocacy, fundraising, and ethics.
-He received his B.A. from Cornell University in 1994 (magna cum laude), his J.D. from Temple University in 2010 (cum laude), and his M.A. in historic preservation planning from Cornell University in 2012.
+He received his B.A. from Cornell University in 1994 (magna cum laude), his J.D. from Temple University in 2010 (cum laude), and his M.A. in historic preservation planning from AAP in 2012.

 - Keystone Marker Trust